South County Traffic Court in Pinellas

 Assignment of Non-criminal Traffic Infractions

-Non-criminal traffic infraction cases will continue to be assigned pursuant to Administrative Order 2017-032 or subsequent Administrative Order.
+Non-criminal traffic infraction cases will continue to be assigned under Administrative Order 2017-032 or subsequent Administrative Order.

-If a county court judge is required in such a case, it will be calendared pursuant to paragraph two of the Administrative Order.
+If a county court judge is required in such a case, it will be calendared according to paragraph two of the Administrative Order.

-The Clerk and Pinellas County Business Technology Services was directed to take any necessary action to implement the changes.
+The Clerk and Pinellas County Business Technology Services were directed to take any necessary action to implement the changes.

 Plans to Move All of the Traffic Misdemeanor Cases

-The original plan was to move both the north county traffic court and the south county traffic court to the county justice center in 2021 after a construction project to expand the county justice center was completed.
+The original plan was to move both the north county traffic court and the south county traffic court to the Criminal Justice Center in 2021 after a construction project to expand the CJC courthouse were completed.

-But after the project began, the authorities decided south county traffic court could be moved earlier in order to accommodate some plans by the clerk to consolidate that office’s resources.
+But after the project began, the authorities decided south county traffic court could be moved earlier to accommodate some plans by the clerk to consolidate that office’s resources.